rhabed/aws-org-billing/README.md

-# AWS Cost Management Scripts (Work in Progress and testing)
+# AWS Cost Management Scripts (Work in Progress and Testing)

 This repository contains three Python functions that interact with the AWS Cost Management Service to retrieve and report billing information: